The Best Sautéed Green Beans with Bacon

 Ingredients for sautéed green beans.

-• More Seasoning: Salt and freshly cracked pepper, to taste.
+• More Seasoning: Use a bit more salt and freshly cracked pepper to taste.

 Sautéed green beans with thick cut bacon.